Staff honours & awards

 Many Motu Research fellows have won this award's predecessor - the NZIER Economics Award:

-This prize rewards the achievement of excellence in econometrics in Aotearoa New Zealand. it is awarded by the New Zealand Association of Economists (NZAE).
+This prize rewards the achievement of excellence in econometrics in Aotearoa New Zealand.
+It is awarded by the New Zealand Association of Economists (NZAE).

 Many Motu Research researchers have won this award: